-II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality,
+II.B.2.a) be role models of professionalism; (Core)

+II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)

 Background and Intent: Patients have the right to expect quality, cost-effective care with patient safety at its core.
 The foundation for meeting this expectation is formed during post-doctoral education.
 Faculty members model these goals and continually strive for improvement in care and cost, embracing a commitment to the care of the patient and the community they serve.